 It is important to learn to properly identify edible weeds before you harvest and consume them.
 An excellent starting point is picking up a few good field guides and/or taking a class.

 Check out EdibleWildFood.com for more information on wild edibles

 -Newcomb's Wildflower Guide by Newcomb (provides a great, simple identification system)

 -Plants of the Pacific Northwest Coast by Pojar and McKinnon (is one of the best plant guides for the Northwest)

 -Discovering Wild Plants by Schofield (provides excellent information on harvesting, preparing, and recipes for wild plants)

-Alderleaf Wilderness College offers a Wild Edible & Medicinal Plants Course every summer.
+Alderleaf Wilderness College offers Wild Edible & Medicinal Plants Courses.